status-im/nim-style-guide/src/05_libraries.md

 * Visual overhead and poor language integration in `Nim` - ugly `if` trees grow
 * Nim compiler generates ineffient code for complex types due to how return values are 0-intialized
-* lack of pattern matching makes for inconvenient code
+* Lack of pattern matching makes for inconvenient code
-* standard library raises many exceptions, hard to use cleanly
+* Standard library raises many exceptions, hard to use cleanly

 ### Practical notes

 * When converting modules, isolate errors from legacy code with `try/except`
-  * common helpers may be added at some point to deal with third-party dependencies that are hard to change - see `stew/shims`
+  * Common helpers may be added at some point to deal with third-party dependencies that are hard to change - see `stew/shims`

 ## Hex output